 There is no specific list of eligible projects, however, examples of projects include, landscaping, sign toppers or entrance signs, new recreational amenities, or neighborhood watch activities.

-All projects must demonstrate the capacity to benefit the entire neighborhood, and must address a neighborhood issue or need in one of five categories are eligible for funding:
+All projects must demonstrate the capacity to benefit the entire neighborhood, and must address a neighborhood issue or need in one of four categories are eligible for funding:

 Funded projects should: